ktl014/cayman/README.md

 ## Problem

 #### The "Fishy" Dilemna
-Given 225,000 images collected from the Cayman Field study, how do we determine the Nassau population size from this distribution?
+Given 225,000 images collected from the Cayman Field study, how do we reliably determine the Nassau population size from this distribution?

 ### Client
 PhD Biologist Candidate from the Semmens Lab & Jaffe Lab

 ### Objective
-Develop a model to detect all possible fish eggs from the sample and measure the size of the predicted fish eggs to determine it as a Nassau species
+Develop a convolutional neural network (CNN) model to detect all possible fish eggs from the sample and measure the size of the predicted fish eggs to determine it as a Nassau species

 ![part3.png](media/part3.jpg)
 ## Dataset & Preprocessing